CNN is 30 years old today!

 WHITFIELD: Are there moments where you turn it off?

 TURNER: When I’m out of time.

 Finally, asked if he’d ever want to work at CNN again, Turner offered that he volunteered to cover the second Gulf War for CNN “because they didn’t have anybody that would cover it at the time” and when CNN told him he didn’t have “enough experience,” he replied that “all you have to do is be able to duck and say, whoa, that was close… Anybody could do it.”

-And, reflections from other folks who worked at CNN way back when: CNN’s “first editorial employee,” Daniel Schorr, discusses how CNN transformed him “from reporter into commentator;” and former CNN anchor Don Farmer muses on how “something must be done” at CNN.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And, reflections from other folks who worked at CNN way back when: CNN’s “first editorial employee,” Daniel Schorr, discusses how CNN transformed him “from reporter into commentator;” and former CNN anchor Don Farmer muses on how “something must be done” at CNN.Liz Cox Barrett is a writer at CJR.